What is a crime?

 Why Gallagher Criminal Defense?

 When you learn that you are a target of a police investigation or prosecution, you need a criminal defense lawyer.
 After all, these are legal problems with legal solutions.

-A good criminal defense attorney will be able to begin to untangle the knot.
+A good criminal defense attorney will begin to untangle the knot.
 And early intervention works better.
 So, we can do more with more time.

-If you have a question about criminal charges in Minnesota, call Minneapolis Defense Attorney Thomas C. Gallagher, at 612 333-1500
+So if you have a question about criminal charges in Minnesota, call Defense Attorney Thomas Gallagher, at 612 333-1500